Estimate Time5 min

 Many retirement plans that work well for large companies are not practical for small businesses, which often require plans with lower costs and fewer administrative responsibilities.
 If you are a small-business owner, you may want to consider a retirement savings plan known as a SIMPLE IRA.

 SIMPLE stands for Savings Investment Match Plan for Employees, reflecting the fact that both employers and employees make contributions to the plan.
-Employees choose to defer a portion of their salaries into their retirement account, and then employers have the option of matching a percentage of their employees' contributions, or contributing a fixed percentage of employees' salaries to their accounts.
+An employee can choose to defer a portion of their salary into their retirement account, and then their employer has the option to either match that contribution up to a limit of 3% of employee compensation or contribute a fixed percentage based on the employee's compensation.

 SIMPLE IRAs are limited to businesses with 100 employees or fewer.
 In addition to providing employees with many of the tax benefits of traditional retirement accounts—such as pre-tax contributions and tax-deferred growth—they also can provide tax benefits for employers.
 For example, employer contributions to SIMPLE IRAs can be considered a tax-deductible business expense.